jessthomasthorpe/Isopod_Phylogenomics_MS/README.md

 # Isopod_Phylogenomics

-# This repositories contains the custom scripts and data associated with the manuscripts 'Phylogenomics supports a single origin of terrestriality in Isopods'
+This repositories contains the custom scripts and data associated with the manuscripts 'Phylogenomics supports a single origin of terrestriality in Isopods'.

+## 1_isopod_phylogenomics